apollographql/apollo/docs/source/platform/operation-registry.md

     --includes="src/**/*.{ts,js,graphql}"
 ```

+Note that you can use `clientName`, `clientTag`, and `clientVersion`.
+These fields are retained for analysis, not for validation.
+All operations that are stored in the operation registry are legal for _all_ clients.

-When successful, the output from this command should look similar to the following:
+When succesfull, the output from this command should look similar to the following:

 ```
 ✔ Loading Apollo project